a) When did the 2020 CoI Policy come into effect?

 b) What should be done if an author gains a potential CoI during the review process?

 It is the author’s responsibility to immediately inform the Cochrane editorial team if they gain any new relevant interests during the process of conducting the protocol/review/update or if their Declaration of Interests form is no longer up to date.
+The editor should assess whether the new interest is relevant to the review.
+If it is relevant to the review, this should be discussed with the Research Integrity Editors and Conflict of Interest Panel via the CoI referral form.

 a) What should I do if I am not sure whether I have a CoI relating to a specific review?